HK-0712/4507_manus_version/report/3_Design_Patterns.md

 **How It Works:**
 1. User types command code in Main
-2. Main passes the code to CommandFactory
+2. Main passes the code to CommandParser
 3. Factory creates the correct Command object
 4. Factory handles all user input needed for that command
 5. Factory returns ready-to-execute Command back to Main